hashicorp/terraform-provider-azurerm/website/docs/d/eventhub_consumer_group.html.markdown

 ## Argument Reference

-The following arguments are supported:

-* `name` - (Required) Specifies the name of the EventHub Consumer Group resource.
+* `name` - Specifies the name of the EventHub Consumer Group resource.

-* `namespace_name` - (Required) Specifies the name of the grandparent EventHub Namespace.
+* `namespace_name` - Specifies the name of the grandparent EventHub Namespace.

-* `eventhub_name` - (Required) Specifies the name of the EventHub.
+* `eventhub_name` - Specifies the name of the EventHub.

-* `resource_group_name` - (Required) The name of the resource group in which the EventHub Consumer Group's grandparent Namespace exists.
+* `resource_group_name` - The name of the resource group in which the EventHub Consumer Group's grandparent Namespace exists.

 ## Attributes Reference